denoland/fresh/docs/getting-started/dynamic-routes.md

 the file name.
 For example the `/greet/:name` route maps to the file name `routes/greet/[name].tsx`.

+> :warning: Warning, it is possible to create both static and dynamic routes in
+> the same directory causing potential routing problems.
+Fresh will always
+> choose the static route first however while in developer mode Fresh will try
+> and check your routes as you create them and display any such routing
+> conflicts to the terminal.

 Just like the static `/about` route, the dynamic `/greet/:name` route will render a page.
 The module must once again expose a component as a default export.
 This time the component will receive the matched path segment properties